 Creation of a device or instrument involves many stages, right from inception of the idea to getting the final product in hand.
-Many of these devices have been made simpler by using the free or licensed electronics design and automation (EDA) tools available.
+Many of these devices have been made simpler by using the free or licensed EDA tools available.
 Let us take a look at the different processes involved in an electronics design and the software used to automate these processes.

 Normally, the steps that need to be taken for designing an electronic product are: